Tuncel Kurtiz

 Tuncel Tayanç Kurtiz (1 February 1936 - 27 September 2013) was a Turkish theatre, movie and TV series actor, playwright, and film director.
-Since 1964, he acted in more than 70 movies, including many international productions.
+From 1964 until his death in 2013, he acted in more than 70 movies, including many international productions.

 Early years

 He was born in Bahçecik, Kocaeli, a town in Turkey.
-His father was a district governor (kaymakam) and his mother is of Bosniak descent a teacher.
-His parents' occupation was the reason the family toured many places across the country.
+His father was a district governor (kaymakam).
+His mother was a teacher and of Bosniak descent.
+His parents' occupation was the reason the family lived in many places across the country over the years.
 After graduating from the Haydarpaşa High School in Istanbul, Kurtiz studied English philology at Istanbul University.

 Career

-He soon started a career as an actor playing theatres.
-Since 1958, Kurtiz performed on many stages in Istanbul, in state and private theatres.
+He soon started a career as a theatre actor actor.
+From 1958, Kurtiz performed on many stages in Istanbul, in state and private theatres.
 He was also on the stage at Gothenburg City Theatre, Stockholm Royal Theatre and Swedish Theatre in Sweden, Schaubühne Berlin, Frankfurt City Theatre and Hamburg City Theatre in Germany and at Peter Brook Shakespeare Royal Theatre in England.
 Kurtiz directed plays for the German-Turkish theatre project "Türkisches Ensemble" in the late 1970s.

-During his university years and later the military service period, he became friends with the renowned film director Yılmaz Güney.
+During his university years and the military service period, he became friends with the renowned film director Yılmaz Güney.
 They made a number of films together.
-Their 1970 film Umut was prohibited to leave Turkey, but was shown in Cannes Film Festival by a smuggled copy.
+Their 1970 film Umut was prohibited from leaving Turkey, but a smuggled copy was shown at the Cannes Film Festival.

 His first film role was in Şeytanın Uşakları, shot in 1964.
 Since then, Tuncel Kurtiz played also in many international productions like Swedish, German, Dutch, Italian, French, British, Israel and Indian films and TV series, mostly in the original language.